jborza/jborza.github.io/content/post/2021-05-11-riscv-linux-syscalls/index.md

 asmlinkage long sys_unlinkat(int dfd, const char __user *pathname);
 ```

-### Transformating the sources for JavaScript
+### Transforming the sources for JavaScript

-JavaScript helper function - bit more verbose
+This Python helper script builds the system call database from the sources.
+It goes through the file, captures the syscall number, then the name and declaration and prints it out as a list of JavaScript function calls to be included in the final page.

 ```python
 import re